Michael Wilson (presenter)

-Wilson left in 1995 to return to Sky News and stayed with for 14 years as Business Editor and launched Sky Business Report, the news channel's daily evening money programme until he left at the end of May 2009.
+In 1995, Wilson returned to Sky News and stayed until 2009, as Business Editor and launched Sky Business Report.

 Since leaving Sky News, he has returned to GMTV, where he has been given a reporting role as a business analyst.
 Michael has also regulalrly appeared on Arise news as a business analyst.
 He is also broadcasting on other platforms, chairing international conferences and has been commissioned to write a book about the post-recession world.